axibase/atsd-use-cases/research/python-budget/README.md

 ### Handling Special Items

 The `AD01RC1Q027SBEA` series is annualized and each quarterly value is therefore multiplied by `4` to arrive at an annual estimate.
-This calculation is used to show the annual total should a specific quarter's trends be replicated over the course of the year.
+This calculation is used to show the annual total if the trends of a specific quarter are replicated over the course of the year.
 During the final quarter of 2017, a **potential** `$250` billion windfall from one-time corporate repatriation taxes was added to the total by virtue of annualized calculation.
 As a result, the `$250` billion extra quarterly income was translated into `$1` trillion after transformation.
 The original [FRED blog post](https://fredblog.stlouisfed.org/?s=surplus) discussing this data includes a visualization which considers this annualized value:

 ![](./images/fred-chart.png)